edgibbs/yertle_formatter/README.md

 ![Yertle Screen Shot](yertle_screenshot.png)

 An RSpec 3 formatter for highlighting slow specs.
-Slow specs are marked with turtles and a summary of slow specs are returned at the end of the run.
+Slow specs are marked with turtles (:turtle:) and a summary of slow specs are returned at the end of the run.

 ## Usage